 Besides, researchers at Stanford University studying changes in heart rate from Fitbits have also reported that they have been able to identify the coronavirus before or at the time of diagnosis in 11 of 14 confirmed patients they have examined.
 In this study, they witnessed one patient’s heart rate jump nine days before the person actually reported symptoms whereas in other cases, they only saw evidence of infection in the data when patients observed symptoms themselves.

-As per the Stanford Medicine, wearable devices can measure skin temperature and heart rate, which usually rises when the body is struggling with an infection.
+As per Stanford Medicine, wearable devices can measure skin temperature and heart rate, which usually rise when the body is struggling with an infection.
 Stanford’s researchers use the data to train a series of algorithms that can detect early symptoms of infectious diseases like COVID-19.
 These algorithms are smart enough to spot things that humans usually don’t notice about their own bodies.
-Some of them are- slightly elevated resting heart rate, subtle fluctuations in temperature, heart rate variability and sleep patterns.
-Such changes can allow the software to give early-warnings for coronavirus symptoms, days before people could even recognize that they have been infected by the contagious infection.
+Some of them are- slightly elevated resting heart rate, subtle fluctuations in temperature, heart rate variability, and sleep patterns.
+Such changes can allow the software to give early warnings for coronavirus symptoms, days before people could even recognize that they have been infected by the contagious infection.
 This early warning can be beneficial in getting people to isolate themselves, in order to avoid the infection spread further.

-As the world grapples with rising cases of COVID-19, smartwatches are finding ways to track early symptoms, minimise contact with infected patients, and ensure adherence with social distancing norms.
-Hence it can be said that from tracking activity to tracing virus, smartwatches could become our early detectors.
+As the world grapples with rising cases of COVID-19, smartwatches are finding ways to track early symptoms, minimize contact with infected patients, and ensure adherence to social distancing norms.
+Hence it can be said that from tracking activity to tracing viruses, smartwatches could become our early detectors.
 To slow down the spread, we need devices that help us to quickly and precisely identify the possible infected people.
-Also, it can give critical information of disease efficiently.
-So now if we talk about the actual necessity of smart watches which is probably is very high.
+Also, it can give critical information about disease efficiently.
+So now if we talk about the actual necessity of smartwatches which is probably is very high.
 This would be one of the essential accessories one will carry in a few days.
 As we don’t have many options to get tested for COVID-19 infection, people are more worried.
 Fitness Smart Watches will not only help to know the people for COVID symptoms but also help them to maintain their heart rate, BP, calories, footsteps, etc which can help one to have a record of the fitness and health level.

 Why Is The Invicta Watch Among The Most Popular Watches On The Planet?
 The Invicta watch is a budget friendly series of lavish watches.
 This make from Swiss watches is recognized for developing fine wrist watches which are financially priced.
 It is just one of the fastest growing watch business of the globe.
 Words Invicta...